fatiando/verde/README.rst

 * The estimated model can be **easily stored** for later use, like spherical-harmonic coefficients are used in gravimetry.

+The main disadvantage is the heavy memory and processing time requirement (it's a linear regression problem).
+So it's not recommended for gridding large datasets (> 10,000 points), though it will depend on how much RAM you have available.

 Project goals
 -------------

-* Provide a machine-learning inspired interface for Green's functions gridding of spatial data
+* Provide a machine-learning inspired interface for gridding spatial data
-* Integration with the Scipy stack: numpy, pandas (for xyz data), and xarray (for grids)
+* Integration with the Scipy stack: numpy, pandas, scikit-learn, and xarray
-* Include functions for common processing and data preparation tasks, like blocked means and medians
+* Include common processing and data preparation tasks, like blocked means and 2D trends
 * Support for gridding scalar and vector data (like wind speed or GPS velocities)
 * Support for both Cartesian and geographic coordinates

+The first release of Verde was focused on meeting these initial goals and establishing the look and feel of the library.
+Later releases will focus on expanding the range of gridders available, optimizing the code, and improving algorithms so that larger-than-memory datasets can also be supported.

-Contacting Us
+Contacting us
 -------------

 * Most discussion happens `on Github <https://github.com/fatiando/verde>`__.